 Every unit submits a Four-Year Action Plan containing goals, objectives, actions, and resource requests, regardless of whether it is performing a full program review or is engaged in the annual planning process.
 These plans are an important component of developing institutional priorities each year.
+At each level of the prioritization process, participants need to take into account student learning outcomes and other evidence when determining priorities.
 The unit-level objectives, with any associated resource requests, are rolled up successively into consolidated lists at the Division, Area, and College levels, in accord with the following process:

 - 1. The Division manager discusses the units' objectives (and any associated resource requests) with the unit leaders and additional members from the unit as appropriate.
 Based substantially on the unit leaders' input, he or she creates a consolidated divisional priority list of objectives (and any associated resource requests), which may combine unit objectives and/or include objectives in addition to those formulated by the units.
 The Division manager submits the prioritized divisional list using the PPR Web Tool to the Area manager. - 2.
 The Area manager discusses the divisional objectives (and any associated resource requests) with the Division managers.
 Based substantially on the Division managers' input, he or she creates a consolidated Area priority list of objectives (and any associated resource requests), which may combine divisional objectives and/or include objectives in addition to those in the divisional lists.
 The Area manager submits the Area list and discussion summary in electronic form to the President and to the PPR Committee. - 3.
 The PPR Committee reviews the Area priority lists (and divisional or unit lists as needed), and recommends a consolidated institutional priority list of objectives (and any associated resource requests), which may combine Area objectives and/or include objectives in addition to those in the Area lists.
 It submits the recommendation to the President. - 4.
 The President, with the advice of the Cabinet and the Crafton Council, creates the final institutional priority list of objectives (and any associated resource requests), based substantially on the PPR Committee recommendation. - 5.
-The President then sends a memo to the PPR Committee acknowledging receipt of the PPR Committee recommendation, and identifying and providing the rationale for any significant departures from that recommendation. - 6.
-The President informs the campus community of the final institutional priorities by attaching a copy of the memo to PPR Committee and the final CHC Annual Planning Priorities document to the Planning and Program Review Process Notification email.
+The President then sends a memo to the PPR Committee acknowledging receipt of the PPR Committee recommendation, and identifying and providing the rationale for any significant departures from that recommendation. - The President informs the campus community of the final institutional priorities by attaching a copy of the memo to PPR Committee and the final CHC Annual Planning Priorities document to the Planning and Program Review Process Notification email.
 The same information is posted on the PPR Committee website.